 Could you see him, were you secretly cheering for him?
 This little example of visualization is a great example of how to motivate ourselves as well.
 If you could picture the race described above, you can picture yourself accomplishing goals, too.

 Visualization is not only a memory technique but also a motivational technique.
-Famous athletes use visualization to help with their performance.
+Famous athletes use visualization consistently to help with their performance.
 Sport psychologists encourage this technique because it reinforces positive behavior and progress toward overall achievement.

 When we see our dreams, we can work towards making them a reality.